Top 10 One Team NBA Players In the League History

 Many people don't know that Magic Johnson earned his nickname when he was only a 15-year-old.
 That would be massive pressure for someone so young, but Magic was different.
 Never was a man before that could successfully play at any position and adjust his play style to what was needed.
 While he's the best passer in league history, Magic was also excellent at scoring and making steals while being a decent rebounder.

-With his incredible vision and basketball IQ, Johnson often confused his opponents with no-look passes and was a clear winner in his rivalry with Larry Bird.
-Plus, his loyalty was unquestioned, as the only team he ever coached were Los Angeles Lakers!
+With his incredible vision and basketball IQ, Johnson often confused his opponents with no-look passes.
+Additionally, he was a clear winner in his rivalry with Larry Bird.
+His loyalty was unquestioned, as the only team he ever coached was Los Angeles Lakers!

 Is Magic also your number one?
 What are some of your favorite single-franchise players?